 To check the file system in Disk Utility: simply select the drive you want to check, and then the disk information, including file system and storage capacity, would be displayed at right.

 The file system could be damaged due to improper ejection or bad sectors.
+As a result, the disk information is not displayed correctly.
+And you are unable to mount this external hard drive on Mac.
 To repair this corrupted external hard drive, First Aid on your Mac is a great disk repair tool to use.

 - 1. Launch Disk Utility.